cliffeby/DuckpinV003/README.md

 #### _Effect of speed_ #
 Can a duckpin roll be too fast?
 While the higher speed departs more energy to the pins it hits, can the ball be traveling too fast to impart maximum results.
 Do pins fall into the well or spin on the metal table more often at higher speeds?

-Figures 27 and 28 show the effect of speed on the number of pins remaining.
+Figures No. 27 and 28 show the effect of speed on the number of pins remaining.
 The average speed and standard deviation bars are plotted for each ending state.
-For all balls, Figure 27 shows that speed may have some benefit for strikes through four pins up.
-When above average speed is the control variable, The already small effect is minimized.
+For all balls, Figure No. 27 shows that speed may have some benefit for strikes through four pins up.
+When above average speed is the control variable, the already small effect is minimized.
 A difference in speed of 161 to 148 - nine percent or about one percent per pin.
 ##### Figure No. 27 #
 ![speed](https://user-images.githubusercontent.com/1431998/72767988-f5fecf00-3bc3-11ea-8dbb-09dbb61cd66c.png)

 ##### Figure No. 28 #
 ![SpeedFast](https://user-images.githubusercontent.com/1431998/72767990-f6976580-3bc3-11ea-814e-bb2b20aee167.png)

-A second approach is shown in Figure 29.
+A second approach is shown in Figure No. 29.
 It shows the speed and location of all rolls that are strikes.
 It appears that there is a benefit to faster speed but that some well off-center slow balls have a better strike chance.
 ##### Figure No. 29 #
 ![StrikeSpeed1](https://user-images.githubusercontent.com/1431998/73009866-49009e00-3ddf-11ea-9123-18295047e02d.png)